Logarithmic negative tangency and root stacks: Refined punctured theory: construction and examples

 Fix a simple normal crossings pair $(X|D)$.
 We choose a labelling of the irreducible components by the set $[k]$, and hence express $D=D_1+\cdots+D_k$.
 Write

 for the tropicalisation.
 There is a natural map

 which is a finite cover of a subcomplex.\footnote{If every intersection of divisor components is connected, then $c$ is the inclusion of a subcomplex.
-The reader can assume this without significant loss of generality, but the more general context is useful in applications, see for instance~\cite{vanGarrelNabijouSchuler}.} The induced morphism of Artin fans $\Acal(\Sigma) \to \Acal^k$ is logarithmically \'etale.
+The reader can assume this without significant loss of generality, but the more general context is useful in applications, see for instance~\cite{vanGarrelNabijouSchuler}.} The map sends the ray in $\Sigma$ corresponding to $D_j$ isomorphically onto the $j$th coordinate ray in $\Rplus^k$.
+The induced morphism of Artin fans $\Acal(\Sigma) \to \Acal^k$ is \'etale and strict.
 We make frequent use of this \textbf{global framing}, and the coordinate system induced by the map $c$.